Kim Min-seok (politician)

-Born in Seoul, Kim has degrees from Seoul National University, Columbia University, Harvard University, Tsinghua University and Rutgers University – New Brunswick.
-He was detained for occupying the American Culture Centre in Seoul.
-He was elected to the National Assembly in the 1996 election.
-He was one of rising stars of the Democrats but fell down when he competed as the Mayor of Seoul in the 2002 local elections but lost to Lee Myung-bak who later became the President of the Republic.
-He was not able to make a comeback, until he was elected again as the MP for Yeongdeungpo 2nd in the 2020 election.
+Born in Seoul, Kim has degrees from Seoul National University, Harvard University, Tsinghua University, and Rutgers University.
+He was detained for occupying the American Culture Centre in Seoul, but was pardoned by President Roh Tae-woo.
+Kim was elected to the National Assembly in the 1996 election, and was regarded as one of rising stars of the Democratic Party during that period.
+However, his loss in the Seoul mayoral election in 2002 to Lee Myung-bak contributed to a decline in his popularity.
+Kim's career suffered further following corruption convictions, which contributed to additional losses in the 2004, 2008, and 2016 South Korean legislative elections.

+Kim was able to make a political comeback when he was once again elected as the MP for the Yeongdeungpo 2nd constituency in the 2020 election, marking a return to the National Assembly after 18 years.
+A close ally of President Lee Jae Myung, he was nominated as prime minister in June 2025 and confirmed the following month despite a boycott from the opposition People Power Party.

-Early life
+Early life and education

 Kim Min-seok was born in Seoul in 1964, the youngest of three children born to Kim Joo-wan and Kim Choon-ok.
 His oldest brother, Kim Min-woong, is the Pastor of Gillbott Church in River Edge, New Jersey, United States.
 His second eldest brother, Kim Min-hwa, died in 1987 due to a traffic collision.